DanielMFernandes/CCNA_Course_Notes/Course_Notes/First_Hop_Redundancy_Protocols.md

 - Cisco Proprietary
 - LOAD BALANCES among MULTIPLE ROUTERS within a SINGLE SUBNET
 - An AVG (Active Virtual Gateway) is elected
-- Up to FOUR AVFs (Active Virtual Forwarders) are assigned BY the AVG (the AVG can be an AVF, too)
+- Up to FOUR AVFs (Active Virtual Forwarders) are assigned by the AVG (the AVG can be an AVF, too)
 - Each AVF acts as the DEFAULT GATEWAY for a portion of the HOSTS in the SUBNET

 - Multicast IPv4 ADDRESSES :